-When a test question asks, “Which numbered pair of phrases best completes this diagram?That's why ”, it is asking you to identify the two missing parts that fit the structure, sequence, or relationship shown in a visual organizer.
+When a test question asks, “Which numbered pair of phrases best completes this diagram?Practically speaking, ”, it is asking you to identify the two missing parts that fit the structure, sequence, or relationship shown in a visual organizer.
 This type of question often appears in reading comprehension, science, social studies, and standardized tests because it measures whether you understand how ideas connect—not just whether you recognize isolated facts.

 Understanding the Question